Linear metrology is defined as the science of linear measurement, for the determination of the

 2) Carbide – Tipped measuring faces – Anvil and Spindle: Anvil is fixed and located at 3.5 mm

-long life of the instrument.
+from left hand side of the frame.
+The carbide tipped anvil guarantees extreme precision andlong life of the instrument.
 The spindle is the movable measuring face with the anvil on the

 front side and it is engaged with the nut.
 When the spindle face is touched with the anvil